techidaily/site-win11-tips/source/_posts/github-desktop-essentials-for-effective-windows-git-control.md

  GitHub Desktop is an intuitive desktop application that allows users to work with Git without the hassle of the command line.
 GitHub Desktop is an open-source tool (meaning it’s free to use) that relies on the efforts of the developer community to simplify workflow for developers and improve team collaboration.

  If you don’t enjoy using Git via the command line, you’ll find GitHub Desktop to be a valuable tool that makes your life easy.
-Quite obviously, GitHub Desktop is not as powerful as using[git from the command line](https://www.makeuseof.com/advanced-git-tutorial/) , but it can still help you accomplish a lot.
+Quite obviously, GitHub Desktop is not as powerful as using [git from the command line](https://www.makeuseof.com/advanced-git-tutorial/) , but it can still help you accomplish a lot.

  You can clone remote repositories, make commits, work on multiple branches, and even push code through GitHub Desktop without writing a single git command.